jumbry/Flask-fileserver/README.md

 # Flask-fileserver

- This folder contains code for deploying a simple web fileserver using Python, gunicorn and Flask on a virtual machine in Google Compute Engine.
+ This folder contains code for deploying a simple web fileserver using Python, gunicorn and Flask on a Google Compute Engine instance.

  It builds from the sample code for the [Deploying to Google Compute Engine][tutorial-gce] tutorial.